filesender/filesender/docs/v3.0/faq/index.md

 	      ),
 	),
 ```
-Check the federation tab in the SimpleSAMLphp-admin-modul.
+Check the federation tab in the SimpleSAMLphp-admin-module.
 There has to be the hosted entity "example-sp" now.
 Furthermore in
 the "test" tab you can find the example-userpass auth source for
 testing the credentials.
 The example-sp will not working yet!